INDUSTRY: Communications Provider/IT

 For this CenturyLink exhibit experience, everything is a matter of context as a unifying design concept and tie ideas together.

 Exhibit sight lines were a priority, providing as much visibility as possible to the new space.
 By incorporating multiple storytelling approaches, the exhibit immersed visitors in the CenturyLink brand—at the level of engagement each visitor desired.
 Beyond the interactive approach, the design transformed CenturyLink’s physical presence to an eye-catching, high-tech exhibit environment.

 The Technology Tunnel Experience

 Opening and inviting, the technology tunnel is one of the most striking features of the design.
 Sculptural in intent and feel, it provides a sense of transparency and movement.
-The interactivity and engagement proves a clear path to highlight the CenturyLink brand.
+The interactivity and engagement prove a clear path to highlight the CenturyLink brand.
 Under the header, the light show continued in the Transformation Tunnel.
-Comprising four pillars and a logo-adorned ceiling of roughly 12 light-embedded support beams, the oblong tunnel was open on two sides.
+The oblong tunnel was open on two sides, comprising four pillars and a logo-adorned ceiling of roughly 12 light-embedded support beams.
 Within the structure, the creative exhibit design suspended 192 tube-shaped light fixtures of varying lengths that bathed the entire space in a soothing, corporate-green glow.